jb80/Topic-Document-Citations/README.md

 # Topic-Document-Citations
-Repository for the analysis of social-knowledge networks based on bibliometrics data.
-These are all  publications in the WoS repository related to climate change and adaptation, mitigation and/or transformation
+Analysis code for the followinig paper: Baggio, J. A. (2021).
+Knowledge generation via social-knowledge network co-evolution: 30 years (1990–2019) of adaptation, mitigation and transformation related to climate change.
+Climatic Change, 167(1–2), 13. https://doi.org/10.1007/s10584-021-03146-5for

 This repository contains the python scripts used for the analysis of topic-document and citation networks.
 The scripts contained here should be used in order.